Stocks gain ground, Twitter soars on news of Musk stake

 The Fed is due to release minutes from its last meeting on Wednesday.

-Markets in Europe were mostly higher.
+Markets in Europe closed higher.
 Asian markets also rose and Hong Kong’s Hang Seng jumped 2.1% after regulators in Beijing said they plan to revise rules regarding access of overseas regulators to full audits of companies that have shares listed in overseas markets.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.